-If the trigger arm is not set to single, the measurement may not return a result.
-When trigger arm is continuous, the measurement rearms itself and starts another measurement cycle; possibly interrupting the FETCh operation during remote use.
-See "Measurement States".
+If the trigger arm is not set to single, you may not be able to retrieve measurement results during remote use if you are using the INIT:DONE? query.
+When the trigger arm is continuous, the measurement rearms itself and starts another measurement cycle, causing the INIT:DONE? query to always return "WAIT".
+See "Trigger Arm (Single or Continuous) Description" for more explanation.